horizontalsystems/blockchain-crypto-guides/guides/defi/en/6-defi-transactions.md

 When user interacts with a smart contract it's not uncommon for a smart contract to require an owner's approval to access his/her capital in order to execute its service.

-> Granting a permission works in a form of another 'approval transaction' which is a transaction which doesn't transfer any money but only grants someone (can be a smart contract) a permission to spend a certain amount of your balance for a given token.
+> Granting a permission works in a form of another 'approval transaction' which is a transaction which doesn't transfer any money but only grants someone (i.e. a smart contract) a permission to spend a certain amount of your balance for a given token.

 Most DeFi services will require an approval transaction to be completed before a uesr can make use of the DeFi service.